hellogreg/pstv/pstv.md

 When the iPad was announced, it was ridiculed as just a big iPhone or iPod touch.
 Technically, that was true.
 Its internals were about the same, it shared the same OS, and it ran the same apps.
 But we now know that calling it a big iPhone was wrong.
 The iPad was something different, because a tablet is used differently from a phone.

 The PSTV is often referred to as just a Vita that plugs into your TV.
-And again, technically, that’s true, but wrong.
-Because the PSTV isn’t used in the same places or manner as a Vita, it’s not a Vita.
+And again, technically, that’s true.
+But because the PSTV isn’t used in the same places or manner as a Vita, it’s not a Vita.
 It's not more or less.
 It's something else.

 But the PSTV's current visual interface does look like the Vita’s.
 In fact it *is* the Vita interface, unaltered.